Exploring rapidity regularization schemes at low $x$ with the DIS longitudinal structure function: Contributions to at NLO from the Fock states Contributions to FL at NLO from the qqg Fock states

 in the case of the $\eta^+$ regulator.
 Since the definition \eqref{def_etaplus_reg} of this regulator involves the scale $\nu_B^+$ but not $\nu^+$, the unsubtracted dipole operator should depend on $\nu_B^+$ but not on $\nu^+$.
 Hence, the dependence on $\nu^+$ of the subtracted dipole operator comes entirely from the rapidity counterterm in Eq.~\eqref{rap_renorm_dipole_plus_1}, and one finds

-which is the B-JIMWLK evolution equation for the dipole operator in the $\eta^+$ scheme, at finite $\epsilon$.
+which is the B-JIMWLK evolution equation for the dipole operator in the $\eta^+$ scheme, at finite $\epsilon$ and then at $\epsilon= 0$.
 Moreover, the subtracted dipole operator is independent of the scale $\nu_B^+$ if and only if the unsubtracted dipole operator obeys the same evolution \eqref{BK_dipole_plus}, but with respect to $\nu_B^+$.

 In the case of the $\eta^-$ regulator, the situation is similar, with the rapidity renormalization of the dipole operator performed as

 leading to the evolution equation

 in that scheme.